kubetrail/mkpasswd/README.md

 ------------+------------------+----------
   my-passwd   IwC9j^hPJ5%t0:v2         1
 ```
+> Please note that the password name, once created, cannot be changed later

 As you can see, if the named password does not already exist, it's version
 will be at `1`.
 Issuing the same command again using an existing named password
 will generate a new version: